 Don’t misuse or overuse hair products

-Follow these tips to prevent hairloss caused by hair product overuse or misuse:
+Follow these tips on how to prevent hairloss in women caused by hair product overuse or misuse:

 Go easy on heat styling tools

-Hair irons, curlers, and blowers can give you that gorgeous, fresh-from-the-salon look.
-But the heat they subject your hair to—which is more than that of boiling water—isn’t worth having that selfie-ready hair.
-High heat can make your hair brittle and prone to falling out.
+Hair irons, curlers, and blowdryers can give you that gorgeous, fresh-from-the-salon look.
+But because high heat can make your hair brittle and prone to falling out, opt for ceramic or ionic blowdryers or those with heat control features to ensure your hair stays safe.

 If you can’t avoid using those tools, keep these tips in mind to lessen hair damage and thinning: